FlorentinLavaud/Energy_Consumption_Buildings/README.md

 # Energy_Consumption_Buildings

 ## Objective
-Prediction of the energy consumption of buildings with a sklearn pipeline
+Prediction of the energy consumption of buildings with a sklearn

 ## Presentation of the data
 The train [database]((data/description.txt)) shape is 1804 x 19.
 It gathers the following variables for buildings in Boston, USA.
 An exhaustive description of the database is avaiable [here](data/description.txt).
 The target variable is the energy used by a building, called 'SiteEnergyUse_kBtu'.